Addie-Shanti-Org/GenderDisparityinResearch/studio/critiques/Critique_for_Project_Proposal.md

 Studio Critique -- Week 4
+Person: Aaron Perez

 From: To: Filed: Reviewing iteration ending: Milestone tag the iteration was aimed at: <M1-proposal>